brefphp/extra-php-extensions/Readme.md

 ### Blackfire installation

-The Blackfire layer only have probe installed.
+The Blackfire layer only have the probe installed.

 You still need to install the agent.
 The agent is installed on a separate server (not a lambda function).
 The micro